Territorial Army (Malaysia): Reserve Officers Training Unit

-The Reserve Officers Training Unit (ROTU, Pasukan Latihan Pegawai Simpanan – PALAPES) is a military training programme established for undergraduate students at Malaysian universities, with the objective of commissioning them as reserve officers in the Malaysian Armed Forces.
+The Reserve Officers Training Unit (abbr.: ROTU, Pasukan Latihan Pegawai Simpanan – PALAPES) is a military training programme established for undergraduate students at Malaysian universities, with the objective of commissioning them as reserve officers in the Malaysian Armed Forces.
 As of 2020, a total of 21 universities and higher education institutions in Malaysia host ROTU programmes affiliated with the Malaysian Army.

 Officer cadets enrolled in the ROTU programme are regarded as members of the Territorial Army throughout their training.
 They wear the Territorial Army beret and, upon successful completion of the training programme, are commissioned as officers within the Territorial Army.

 In institutions hosting ROTU units, the vice-chancellor or chief executive officer is formally appointed as the commandant of the unit and is granted an honorary rank within one of the branches of the Malaysian Armed Forces Reserve, including the Territorial Army.

 Reservist Training Unit

 The Reservist Training Unit (RTU, Pasukan Latihan Anggota Simpanan) functions similarly to ROTU but is tailored for students enrolled in diploma or certificate-level programmes at public universities and Technical and Vocational Education and Training (TVET) institutions.
 Like ROTU cadets, RTU trainees are considered members of the Territorial Army during the training period.

 However, unlike ROTU officer cadets, graduates of the RTU programme are enlisted into the Malaysian Armed Forces Reserve as enlisted personnel or other ranks rather than being commissioned as officers.